 Connections wise there shouldn’t be an issue, and if your power supply has Molex connectors - which has been replaced by SATA connectors - you can get a Molex to SATA adaptor.
 What could definitely be a problem though is if you’re trying to reuse a power supply from a big-firm manufacturer like Dell or HP, as they sometimes use proprietary (as in, in-house) power supplies that won’t fit in a standard PC case.
 If that’s the case (pun intended), you’re out of luck my friend.

-If your old desktop was custom built though, either by you or a computer company, and the Windows on that machine is a “full” or “retail” licence, then yes - you can reuse that Windows on your new PC so long as you uninstall it from your old machine first as you’re only allowed to have Windows running on one machine at a time.
+If your old desktop was custom built, either by you or a computer company, and the Windows on that machine is a “full” or “retail” license, then yes - you can reuse that Windows on your new PC so long as you uninstall it from your old machine first as you’re only allowed to have Windows running on one machine at a time.
 This still applies if you want to transfer Windows 10 that you previously freely upgraded from Windows 7, 8, or 8.1, as the full/retail license is kept intact after the free upgrade.
 You can transfer a full/retail license as many times as you need.

 However, if your Windows is the OEM or DSP license though, which is typically what you’ll find on pre-built systems bought from large manufacturers like Dell and HP, then no you cannot transfer it to your new build because these versions of Windows are legally tied to the system/motherboard you first install it on.